seriousm4x/UpSnap/README.md

 ## ✨ Features

-* Dashboard to wake up devices on with 1 click
+* Dashboard to wake up devices with 1 click
 * Set date and time to schedule a wake event
 * Open port scan for VNC, RDP and SSH
 * Visualization of incoming websocket messages